-An Overview on Rotator Cuff Repair with Augmentation
+How is a Rotator Cuff Repair Surgery with Augmentation Performed?

 This procedure is typically performed with a combination of an arthroscopic and open approach to the shoulder.
 The torn tendon is identified and a primary repair is attempted.
 At this point a decision is made as to whether the tendon would benefit from an augmentation.
 If this is the case a graft (patch) is obtained (which is made from cadaveric dermis).
 The type of tear will dictate the exact configuration of the repair needed as well as the size of the patch.
 The patch is sewn into the rotator cuff tendon and a repair will involve using strong sutures and anchors into the bone to secure the graft and tendon.
 In specific situations, adjuncts may be used to assist in healing such as a marrow stimulation healing response technique or an injection of platelet rich plasma.